Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Dataset

 \subsubsection{Task A: Interactive IR Simulation}

 Each session in Task A contains queries, the corresponding retrieved SERPs, and the documents clicked by users.
 Clicks are categorized into three types: clicks on authors, clicks on the work itself, and clicks on the ``Download PDF'' option.
 Timestamps for queries and clicks are included, enabling simulators to account for temporal aspects of interactions and to model different types of user behavior.
-We composed two variants of Task A using the same data: Task A1 only considers the last query and corresponding SERP information while in Task A2 the whole session was allowed to be used.
+We composed two variants of Task A using the same data: Task A1 only considers the last query and corresponding SERP information, while in Task A2, the whole session was allowed to be used.
+For Task A, the dataset contains an average session length of 5.20 queries (4.20 reformulations on average), with 1.49 clicks per query.